nimbleapproach/drone-demo/README.md

 ### Create drone namespace
 Create a namespace in kubernetes where our drone service will live.
-- Assuming we've previously retrieved the config for kubectl (see **Install kubectl** in the Argo [README](https://github.com/nimbleapproach/argo-demo/blob/main/README.md)
+- Assuming we've previously retrieved the config for kubectl (see **Install kubectl** in the Argo [README](https://github.com/nimbleapproach/argo-demo/blob/main/README.md))
-- `kubectl create drone`
+- `kubectl create namespace drone`

 ### Create drone secrets in kubernetes
 We'll use kubernetes secrets to store sensitive information (like the OAuth client info above) other methods are available, but this is pretty straightfroward.